What Feeds Your Sleep Phobia

 Acceptance is the key, but it is easier said than done.
 I loved The Sleep Book because it gives you lots of practical examples of how to become more relaxed about not sleeping and in turn, how to cure your insomnia once and for all.

 In the meantime, use your bed for rest and take comfort in the fact that you don’t have to be up and down all night, trying to trick your brain into falling asleep.
 Your body knows what to do, and it is always working towards your wellbeing.
+You can also take the help of hypnotherapy for anxiety Melbourne.

 Instead of fighting your insomnia by doing the one thing that makes your sleep anxiety worse, accept it and know that if you lay in bed your body will be catching many microseconds of sleep along the way.
 Contact me today if you would like to overcome your sleep phobia.